 Buckinghamshire Council didn’t mess about.
 Douglas McKelvie called out each of our names and we went to the front of the class to collect our white envelope.
 If it was fat, you had passed but if it was thin, you were going to a secondary modern.
 Mine was thin.

 Whether you liked it or not, within minutes, everyone knew everyone else’s results.
-Shirley has passed and would go on to Dr. Challoners High School for girls, the best school in the area.
+Michelle has passed and would go on to Dr. Challoners High School for girls, the best school in the area.
 But worse than this, my friend, who had passed, and I had a fight.
 I don’t know for certain what it was about; my memory is that he teased me about failing and I insulted him back, calling him fat.
 That may be wrong.
 In any case, we ended up, that very day, on the playground tarmac, fighting it out.
 It was dirty and no-holds-barred.
 It was my first fight and I won.
 That I do remember clearly.

-Was that the last time I saw Shirley?
+Was that the last time I saw Michelle?
 Actually, no. I cried for days at my own failure.
 Never has failure been driven home so absolutely as it was in Buckinghamshire.
-I lost most of my friends that day and I lost most of my hopes and dreams.
+I lost most of my friends that day, and I lost most of my hopes and dreams.
 Later, I would be saved when my parents moved to a different, more progressive county.
 Before the end of term, another girl organised a birthday for the summer holidays.
 I wasn’t invited.
 But I lobbied hard and managed to get in.
 It was a ‘Tramps’ party, in which you had to dress up as a – tramp.
-Who should be there but Shirley.
+Who should be there but Michelle.
 My little autograph book had been all round the class on the last day of term and had every signature, except hers because she had been on holiday with her friends.
 Now was my chance to steal something!
-We played spin-the-bottle, a kissing game, and a kiss from Shirley would certainly be something worth stealing.
-Now, I have to mention here that Shirley had always been nice to me, she had taught me Origami under the stairs, but I had never had the guts to tell her how I felt, so I couldn’t call her my sweetheart.
+We played spin-the-bottle, a kissing game, and a kiss from Michelle would certainly be something worth stealing.
+Now, I have to mention here that Michelle had always been nice to me, she had taught me Origami under the stairs, but I had never had the guts to tell her how I felt, so I couldn’t call her my sweetheart.
 I had certainly never kissed her.
 But I was hopeful.
 In the end, the kissing gods were not on my side and I didn’t get the chance to kiss her.
 I didn’t even have the guts to ask her for a dance.
 I might well have said to myself:

 “Welcome to the real world!”